karajones/capture/vcf_variant_calling.md

   16 12
 ...
 ```
+(i.e., there are 173 loci that have 1 SNP)

 ### Output proportion of missing data
 For multi-sample VCFs only.
 Output the proportion of missing data for each individual/sample listed in the VCF.